bazelbuild/examples/flags-parsing-tutorial/README.md

 cd examples/flags-parsing-tutorial
 ```
 In this WORKSPACE, we have:
-* <b>[bazelrc](https://docs.bazel.build/guide.html#bazelrc-the-bazel-configuration-file) file</b>: This is the user-defined bazelrc where options/flags can be defined.
+* <b>[bazelrc](https://docs.bazel.build/guide.html#bazelrc-the-bazel-configuration-file) file</b>: This is the user-defined bazelrc where flags can be defined.
 * <b>build_defs.bzl</b>: This contains the Starlark rules' implementations.
 * <b>BUILD</b>: This contains rules Bazel uses to build a package.

-For each requirement below, run the following example command and examine output.
+For each requirement below, run the following example commands and examine the outputs.

 ❗❗❗<i>Please note that there is an outstanding [bug](https://github.com/bazelbuild/bazel/issues/13603) concerning `--config` and Starlark flags which will be pointed out later in this README.
 Once a fix is released, this doc will be updated.</i>

-### A. Options on the command line take precedence over those in bazelrc. ###
+### A. Flags on the command line take precedence over those in bazelrc. ###
 Without `--config`, this is true for both Starlark and non-Starlark options
 ```
 bazel --bazelrc=./bazelrc build --//:flag=cmd :flag
 ```
 For user-defined (Starlark) flags, the evaluated value can be observed by adding a `DEBUG` statement as in line 6 of `build_defs.bzl`.
 Users should see the following `DEBUG` statement indicating that the final value for `--//:flag` is `cmd`
 ```
-DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: build setting value for label flag: cmd
+DEBUG: /my/root/examples/flags-parsing-tutorial/build_defs.bzl:6:10: evaluated value for flag: cmd
 ```
 ### B. The last option on the command line takes precedence. ###
 ⭐ <b>Tips</b>: Use [--announce_rc](https://docs.bazel.build/user-manual.html#flag--announce_rc) to debug flag parsing.